open/close all folders

 Harry Kelly / "Eagle Eyes" Kelly / The Black Cap / The Black EagleHarry Kelly is a citizen of Toronto who, as a little boy, became involved in a case of the Red Panda's after hearing the last words of one of the Panda's agents.
 He impressed the Panda enough that, rather than hypnotize the night's events from Harry's memory, he made the boy his youngest agent.
 As an adult following World War II, Harry hopes to do more for his city.

 - Awesomeness by Analysis: Harry is the one who takes down the real Archangel because he's able to recognize who everyone in the room is actually deferring to.

-- Nice Hat: In "The Rat Lord", Harry is given a newsie hat and shown how to angle it just right to obscure his identity.
+- Nice Hat: In "The Rat Lord", Harry is given a newsie hat and shown how to angle it just right which, combined with a little make-up, helps to obscure his identity.
 It is from this moment that Harry gain his "Black Cap" codename.

 - Tagalong Kid: Hardly a load, but he often wants to be included in the Red Panda's cases and, while the older agents like him well enough, his over enthusiasm tends to try them.